cvmfs/doc-cvmfs/cpt-repo.rst

 Historically CernVM-FS solely used `aufs <http://aufs.sourceforge.net/>`_ as a union file system.
 However, the Linux kernel community favoured `OverlayFS
 <https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt>`_, a
 competing union file system implementation that was merged upstream.

-Hence, since CernVM-FS 2.2.0 we support the usage of both OverlayFS and aufs.
+Since CernVM-FS 2.2.0 we support the usage of both OverlayFS and aufs.
 Note however, that the first versions of OverlayFS were broken and will not work properly with CernVM-FS.
 At least a 4.2.x kernel is needed to use CernVM-FS with OverlayFS.
+Furthermore note that OverlayFS cannot fully comply with POSIX semantics, in particular hard links must be broken into individual files.
+That is usually not a problem but should be kept in mind when installing certain software distributions into a CernVM-FS repository.

 .. _sct_serveranatomy: